smorello87/intro-to-omeka/sections/digitalexhibitions.md

 ![add item](exhibits5.png)

-Our caption can be something like “Altman & Co’s first logo.”
+You'll be prompted to add a caption for your item, it can be something like “Altman & Co’s first logo.”
+Click on _Apply_.

 ![item properties](exhibits6.png)

-In the text box, we are going to provide a brief overview of Altman’s early days.
+We are going to accompany this item with a brief overview of Altman’s early days.
+We are going to copy and paste the below in the text box.

 > The store that would become B. Altman and Company began on Manhattan's Lower East Side as a family-owned store, which by 1865 had come to be solely owned by Benjamin Altman, one of the brothers in the family, and was located at Third Avenue and 10th Street.
 In 1877, the store, wanting to expand, relocated to 621 Sixth Avenue between 18th and 19th Streets.
 The second block is going to feature the Altman’s Fifth Avenue building.

-Click on _File with Text_, then _Add New Content Block_.
-Click on Add Item and select the 1906 picture from our “Buildings” collection.
+To add our second item, click on _File with Text_, then _Add New Content Block_.
+Click on _Add Item_ and select the 1906 picture from our “Buildings” collection.
 Our caption can be: "The building at 361 Fifth Avenue (at 34th Street)."

 ![item2](exhibits7.png)